Manjiri-here/Terraform/Terraform notes.md

 How to import resources in terraform: If your main.tf file already contains resources which are running on AWS then you can create another folder and create main.tf file inside to import below resource.
 Import steps are as below:
 1. Note down the resource identifier: Like for ec2 I have:  i-07159fd97f818e966

-2. Write basic resource block(also called stubs), no need to write full details: Only put resource name correctly   provider "aws" {
+2. Write basic resource block in .tf file (also called stubs), no need to write full details: Only put resource name correctly   provider "aws" {
        region = "us-east-1"
        }
    resource "aws_instance" “terraform-import” {